BenjaminShinar/FlexingMyCode/mockmon/README.md

 - [ ] learn more about testing and clean the code
 - [ ] expand testing to anything we can test
 - [x] can tests timeout? how? (if a battle never ends)
+- [ ] test damage ranges - somehow account for the possibility of critical hits.

 #### test conditions
 - [x] testing that burn and poison damage the mockmon